Summer 2022: Jun. 6 - Jul. 29

 ROOM ROTATION / CLASSES

-We have learned a lot during the last two years, and one of those things is how nice it is for campers to have a dedicated space.
+We have learned a lot during the last few years, and one of those things is how nice it is for campers to have a dedicated space.
 Campers will have a homeroom where extended care, lunch, group activities, as well as many of their other daily activities will occur.
-That said, campers will have the opportunity to leave their homeroom throughout the day for: open session, indoor active play, twice for outdoor active play (weather permitting), a visit to the game room, build & play, and of course for field trips and special onsite activities.
+That said, campers will have the opportunity to leave their homeroom throughout the day for some of their classes and activities, including: open session, indoor active play, twice for outdoor active play (weather permitting), a visit to the game room, build & play, and of course for field trips and special onsite activities.
 In addition, campers will enjoy both art and STEM as a classroom teacher visits each room to do projects with each group.
 Plus, group leaders will be provided with materials, curriculum, and technical assistance to do several camp style activities during the day including things like art, STEM, music, group games, and more.